Nostagilia: Old Programs From the 1980's and 1990's

 MARK64.ZIP (270k | 1986-1991 | Files are in D64 format)

-[Screenshot of SPACEZOOM by Mark]Many of my golden years of programming was on a Commodore 64 in the mid 1980's, when I was 11 years old!
+(Requires C64 emulator to simulate a Commodore 64 on a PC!)Many of my golden years of programming was on a Commodore 64 in the mid 1980's, when I was 11 years old!
 I made a few dozen programs, which are all included in the same ZIP file.

 The videogame shown in the image is a space shoot-em-up game called SPACEZOOM.
 It is a clone of the 'Uridium' videogame which I really enjoyed playing!